 "Parks, playgrounds and playing fields play a vital role in building healthy neighbourhoods contributing to the physical, mental and emotional wellbeing of local people.
 Without access to these spaces the quality of life and wellbeing of residents is reduced.
 Guidance for Outdoor Sport and Play emphasises the need for a range of both formal and informal outdoor spaces to meet our recreational needs and the practical tools to guarantee sufficient space is available."

 The Rt Hon The Lord Coe CH KBE

 Here are answers to five of the most common questions we receive on our Guidance:

 Ever since we first originated our standards for open space provision we surveyed local planning authorities across the country ahead of each edition.
 This helped us to ascertain the practicality and relevance of our benchmarks by assessing how widely the standards were held.

-The findings of these surveys were then assessed by professional planning consultants and our own Land and Planning Committee (a group of our Trustees with expertise in planning matters related to green space) and informed their decisions on setting the standards.
+The findings of these surveys were then assessed by professional planning consultants and our own Planning and Policy Committee (a group of our Trustees with expertise in planning matters related to green space) and informed their decisions on setting the standards.
 The most recent survey showed that on average the majority of our formal outdoor space benchmarks, such as those for playing pitches and designated play areas, were being met.
 We were therefore able to retain these benchmarks as achievable and relevant standards.